EQUIPMENT GUIDE

 Microscope

-Summary: OMAX Microscope with an iPhone microscope attachment.
-Make sure to bring immersion oil, KOH, saline, and cover slips.
-You should not have to spend more than $100 – $300 on an OMAX compound microscope, $30 on a universal cell phone microscope adapter, and the rest of the accessories are common and can be purchased cheaply.
+Summary: An OMAX microscope with an iPhone microscope attachment is recommended.
+You shouldn't spend more than $100-$300 on an OMAX compound microscope, $30 on a universal cell phone microscope adapter, and the rest of the accessories can be purchased cheaply.

 Apps